 All those rainy days have an upside, too.
-Thanks to the wet stuff, Washington State residents enjoy a plentiful mountain snowpack and a long season of skiing, snowboarding and tubing with kids.
+In winter, Washington State families typically enjoy a long, snowy season of skiing with kids—not to mention snowboarding and tubing.
 Even if you don’t (yet) enjoy any of the above sports, there’s always the option of making a snowman or two with your toddler.
-All the better if a lovely lodge is nearby, so you can run inside for a cup of hot chocolate or bowl of hot chili.
+All the better if a lovely lodge is nearby, so you can run inside for a cup of hot chocolate or bowl of chili after a day on skis.

 Where to Ski with Kids in Western Washington